Small-town living results in big-time values

 “Not only have there been a few hardships in my high school career, but also a lot of cheerful moments,” Adams said. “...(Like) when we all worked on projects for over a month in English class eighth-grade year and ended up not finishing them. ...
 For some odd reason.”

 Corah Pope, daughter of Angel and Clay Pope, plans on heading to Mount Vernon for college.
-Trey Hoober, son of Lisa and Odis Hoober, is going straight into the workforce.
+Trey Hoover, son of Lisa and Odis Hoover, is going straight into the workforce.

 No matter where the graduates go, they will never forget “(their) own little corner of the world” they came from, Risner said.